UTS-eResearch/email-interrogator/README.md

-From this we can see that there is one group which we talk to a *lot* more than the others, and one staff member in particular who emails with members of that group.
+From this we can see that there is one group which we talk to a *lot* more than the others, and one staff member in particular who emails a lot with members of that group.

 ![Example chart](./example.png)